 There are two kinds of medications: preventative and acute.

 1. Preventative Migraine Medications

 The goal of preventative therapies is to reduce the frequency and severity of migraine attacks.
-There are five prescription medications currently available in Canada specifically for the prevention of migraine attacks:
+There are six prescription medications currently available in Canada specifically for the prevention of migraine attacks:

 - Indication: Aimovig is used to prevent migraines in adults who have at least 4 migraine days per month.

 - Possible side effects of Aimovig include constipation, muscle spasm, itching, and signs and symptoms of pain, redness, and swelling at the injection site.

 - Indication: Botox is used to prevent headaches in adults with chronic migraine who have 15 or more days each month with headache that last 4 or more hours each day